jon-jacky/Piety/doc/analogies.md

 Piety only uses Python, so a Python interpreter is the only VMM needed to run Piety.
 The Python session is the entire virtual machine.

-- **process**: Piety does not have processes running in separate address spaces, just tasks in a single address space.
+- **process**: Piety does not have processes, just tasks in a single address space.
+When Piety runs on a host operating system, the entire Piety session runs in a single host process.

 - **kernel mode**: Piety does not distinguish kernel and user modes.
-All code runs with the same privileges.
+All code, including applications, runs with the same privileges.

 The operating system that Piety resembles the most is [Oberon](http://www.projectoberon.com/).
 Oberon uses cooperative